 The UK has now (finally) left the EU and the transition period ended on the 31st December, 2020.
-Trade is now continuing between the UK and the EU under the terms of The Trade and Cooperation Agreement.
+Trade is now continuing between the UK and the EU under the terms of The Trade and Cooperation Agreement and The Windsor Framework.
 However, there are a number of sections of this Agreement that have been granted grace periods before being fully enforced.
 It should also be said that negotiations continue on a number of issues not covered by the Agreement.
 Therefore, the trading situation between the EU and the UK should be considered as “dynamic”.

 To that end, we provide here:

 - An Analysis of the true impact of cross-border tax complexity for UK businesses trading into the EU.